Isopogon buxifolius

 Isopogon buxifolius is a species of plant in the family Proteaceae and is endemic to the south-west of Western Australia.
 It is an upright shrub with egg-shaped to elliptic or oblong leaves and clustered spikes of pink flowers.

 Description

 Isopogon buxifolius is an upright shrub that typically grows to a height of 0.3–1.7 m and has mostly hairy reddish to brownish branchlets.
-The leaves are egg-shaped, elliptic, oblong, or egg-shaped with the narrower end towards the base and 8–35 mm long with a small point on the tip.
+The leaves are elliptic, oblong, or egg-shaped with the narrower end towards the base and 8–35 mm long with a small point on the tip.
 The flowers are arranged in more or less sessile spikes up to 20 mm long and surrounded by leaves.
 The few involucral bracts are lance-shaped, the flowers 10–15 mm long, pink and more or less glabrous.
-Flowering occurs from June to December and the fruit is a oval, hairy nut, fused with others in a cup-shaped head about 10 mm long.
+Flowering occurs from June to December and the fruit is an oval, hairy nut, fused with others in a cup-shaped head about 10 mm long.